How to follow up networking events

 Networking will always be a popular and effective way for people to widen their network and win more business.
 And even though it’s important to master creating a good first impression at events, it’s also important to master following up so you do indeed strengthen relationships with contacts afterwards and create opportunities to work together.

-Remember you will need a number of interactions with a person in order to strengthen your professional relationship with them.
-That means, building in the next follow up into the current one.
+Remember you will need multiple interactions with a person in order to strengthen your professional relationship with them.
+That means building in the next follow up into the current one.

-For starters, make a commitment to yourself that next time you meet a potentially valuable contact you will be the proactive one in following up.
+For starters, commit to yourself that the next time you meet a potentially valuable contact, you will be proactive in following up.
 If you’re not going to follow up, perhaps reconsider why you’re investing time in networking events?

 For more advice on networking and building your network, do contact us or tel.
 01483 429111.